Preedie/T1A3_TerminalApp/Docs/README.md

 ~~~

 - Next we will install pip copy and paste the code into your ubuntu terminal.
+if you have issues go here [PIP Install](https://pypi.org/project/pip/)

 ~~~
 sudo apt update